India–Russia relations: Space cooperation

 In December 2021, Russia and India signed an agreement on measures to protect technologies in the field of space.
-The two countries agreed to expand and strengthen partnership relations between the Russian Roscosmos and the Indian Space Research Organization, as well as cooperation in the field of manned space programs and satellite navigation.
+The two countries agreed to expand and strengthen partnership relations between the Russian Roscosmos and the Indian Space Research Organization, as well as cooperation in the field of crewed space programs and satellite navigation.
 In addition, Russia and India planned to explore the prospects for developing cooperation in the field of launch vehicle development and planetary exploration.

-On February 10, 2020, Glavkosmos JSC and the Manned Space Flight Center of the Indian Space Research Organization, within the framework of an agreement to provide India with assistance in preparing for the launch of astronauts, began training Indian Air Force pilots.
-Indian astronaut candidates have undergone physical and medical training, studied the Russian language, designs, layouts and systems of the Soyuz manned transport spacecraft.
-On March 22, 2021, the head of Roscosmos, Dmitry Rogozin, announced the completion of the Indian cosmonaut training program.
+On 10 February 2020, Glavkosmos JSC and the Manned Space Flight Center of the Indian Space Research Organisation, within the framework of an agreement to provide India with assistance in preparing for the launch of astronauts, began training Indian Air Force pilots.
+Indian astronaut candidates have undergone physical and medical training, studied the Russian language, designs, layouts and systems of the Soyuz crewed transport spacecraft.
+On 22 March 2021, the head of Roscosmos, Dmitry Rogozin, announced the completion of the Indian cosmonaut training program.

-In October 2022, Glavkosmos JSC supplied the Indian side with systems and equipment for the Gaganian manned transport spacecraft, as well as individual equipment (spacesuits, armchairs and lodgments produced by the Russian JSC Zvezda Scientific and Production Enterprise) for Indian cosmonauts.
+In October 2022, Glavkosmos JSC supplied the Indian side with systems and equipment for the Gaganyaan crewed transport spacecraft, as well as individual equipment (spacesuits, armchairs and lodgments produced by the Russian JSC Zvezda Scientific and Production Enterprise) for Indian cosmonauts.

 Nuclear deals

 On 7 November 2009, India signed a new nuclear deal with Russia apart from the deals that were agreed upon by the two countries earlier.
 India and Russia are in discussion for construction of two more nuclear power units at Kudankulam.
 Two units of the Kudankulam Nuclear Power Plant are already operational.
-During Russian president Vladimir Putin's visit to India for the 13th annual summit, a co-operative civilian nuclear energy road map was agreed to.
+During Russian president Vladimir Putin's visit to India for the 13th annual summit, a cooperative civilian nuclear energy road map was agreed to.
 Running until 2030, sixteen to eighteen new reactors will be constructed, with installed capacity of 1,000 MW each.
 A 1,000 MW reactor costs around $2.5 billion so the deal may touch $45 billion in worth.

-In November 2011, Russia and Bangladesh signed an intergovernmental agreement on cooperation in the construction of the first Bangladeshi NPP "Ruppur", consisting of two power units with Russian VVER type reactors with an electric capacity of 1200 MW each, the life cycle of which is 60 years, with the possibility of extension for another 20 years.
-On December 23, 2015, during the visit of Rosatom CEO Sergey Kiriyenko to Bangladesh, a general contract for the construction of the first Bangladeshi nuclear power plant was signed.
+In November 2011, Russia and Bangladesh signed an inter-governmental agreement on cooperation in the construction of the first Bangladeshi NPP "Ruppur", consisting of two power units with Russian VVER type reactors with an electric capacity of 1200 MW each, the life cycle of which is 60 years, with the possibility of extension for another 20 years.
+On 23 December 2015, during the visit of Rosatom CEO Sergey Kiriyenko to Bangladesh, a general contract for the construction of the first Bangladeshi nuclear power plant was signed.
 At the beginning of 2017 Russia has provided India with a loan of $11.38 billion to finance the main stage of the NPP construction.
 The construction of the nuclear power plant began in 2021.
 Currently, work is underway on the first and second power units.
 Based on the latest schedule, the power units will be put into operation in February 2024 and at the end of the same year, respectively.